afriestad/blarg/docs/index.md

 We've looked so diligently we found mysteries where there were none.
 I list them here.

 ### 4K Background Maze
-This has been confirmed to be an image compression artefact by Cozmo.
+Cozmo confirmed on Reddit that [this is just an image compression artefact](https://www.reddit.com/r/raidsecrets/comments/jekt2x/beyond_light_wallpaper_game_of_life_investigation/g9kjexg).